Crocodiles latest danger for Australian flood towns

 Queensland state premier Annastacia Palaszczuk told media on Sunday that it would take several weeks to determine the full extent of the damage, especially on banana and sugar cane crops.

-The Queensland state government has declared the area a “disaster” zone, while the Insurance Council of Australia has declared it a “catastrophe”, which means that insurance claims will be fast-tracked.
+The Queensland state government has declared the area a“disaster” zone, while the Insurance Council of Australia has declared it a“catastrophe”, which means that insurance claims will be fast-tracked.

 Reporting by Alana Schetzer in MELBOURNE; Editing by Michael Perry